DissonantAU/bleatkan/README.md

 - Very much a Work in Progress - stable enough for general use but hasn't been fully tested.
-- Only Tested with Veadotube Mini v2.0
+- Tested with Veadotube Mini v2.0a & v2.1 Beta
 - Future Releases and the release of Veadotube (e.g. Full) will likely require updates, if not breaking changes.
 - The Major Version will be bumped for any breaking changes